dabeaz-course/practical-python/Notes/07_Advanced_Topics/03_Returning_functions.md

 ### Local Variables

-Observe how to inner function refers to variables defined by the outer function.
+Observe how the inner function refers to variables defined by the outer function.

 ```python